scaliwalker/edoardo_scali.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Forest Pathology, University of California, Berkeley, 2022-Current
+* Ph.D in Forest Pathology, University of California, Berkeley, Current
 * M.S. in Forest System Sciences and Technologies, University of Florence (Italy), 2021
 * M.S. in Reception of Migrants: Legislation, Social Integration Policies and Health Issue, University of Florence (Italy), 2019
 * B.S. in Forestry and Environmental Science, University of Florence (Italy), 2-16